abao1999/panda/README.md

 + Encoder embeddings and token-level analysis
 + Ensure the fine-tuned model performance doesn't degrade on the timeseries it was previously trained on

-## Development Goals
-+ Add support for PatchTST
-+ Add support for custom tokenizer and model architecture

 ## TODO
 + address this rocM warning: `libibverbs: Warning: couldn't load driver 'libmlx4-rdmav34.so': libmlx4-rdmav34.so: cannot open shared object file: No such file or directory`
 + Make dysts data under parameter and ic perturbations